Lorena Hickok: Early life and career

-Lorena Alice Hickok was born on March 7, 1893, in East Troy, Wisconsin, the daughter of Addison J. Hickok, a dairy farmer who specialized in making butter, and Anna Hickok (née Anna Adelia Wiate, d.
-1906).
+Lorena Alice Hickok was born on March 7, 1893, in East Troy, Wisconsin, to Addison J. Hickok, a dairy farmer who specialized in making butter, and Anna Hickok (died 1906).
 She had two sisters, Ruby Adelsa (later Ruby Claff, 1896–1971) and Myrtle.
-Her childhood was hard; her father was an alcoholic and was not consistently employed.
-When Lorena was 10 years old, the family moved to Bowdle, South Dakota, where in 1906, when Lorena was 13 years old, her mother, Anna, died of a stroke.
+Her father was an alcoholic and was not consistently employed.
+When Lorena was 10 years old, the family moved to Bowdle, South Dakota, where, in 1906, when Lorena was 13 years old, her mother, Anna, died of a stroke.
 In 1908, two years after his wife's passing, Addison married Emma Flashman, a divorcee who had worked as a housekeeper for the family after Anna's passing.
-Lorena's relationship with Addison was not a good one, he having been abusive and neglectful towards her, and he did not come to her defense when Emma forced her out of the family home.
+Lorena's relationship with Addison was poor.
+He was abusive and neglectful towards her, and did not come to her defense when Emma forced her out of the family home.

 Having lost support from her father, 14-year-old Lorena worked variously as a housekeeper for an Irish family, in a boarding house infested with mice, in a rooming house for railroad workers on the edge of town, and in a farm kitchen.
 During her time at the rooming house, Hickok was forced to barricade her door with a chair so that male visitors to the house would not be able to enter her room while she slept.
 She saw her father one more time in her life, when she was 15 years old, while on a train.
 Addison had no polite words for his eldest daughter, but the experience was a liberating one for the girl, who left the train with the realization that she was now an adult and her father could no longer strike her.

-Hickok made her way to Gettysburg, South Dakota, where she met and worked for a kind, elderly lady named Mrs. Dodd, who helped her to learn how to be an adult, teaching the teenager basic skills such as how to wash her hair.
+Hickok made her way to Gettysburg, South Dakota, where she met and worked for a reportedly kind, elderly lady named Mrs. Dodd, who helped her to learn how to be an adult, teaching the teenager basic skills such as how to wash her hair.
 Under Dodd's influence, Hickok decided to return to Bowdle to go to school.
 In exchange for room and board, she started working for a wealthy family, the Bicketts.
 The living situation was not a good one for Hickok, as the wife demanded she devote all her free time to keeping house, which came at the expense of schoolwork.
 She left the Bicketts to live with the O'Malleys, who owned a saloon and were viewed with disdain.